Northeus/coge/archive/article.md

  - [ ] Mention there is similar work, but it still miss the coverage part.

 ## Dataset
+Add descripion of designs and reasoning for their choice.

 **Dataset targeting the evaluation was created -> It contains a lot of examples.**
  - [ ] Design can vary in functionality, thus also in testing goals - FSM, ALU, ...
  - [ ] Dataset covers various design types, such as ...
  - [ ] The requrements cover various types of requrements: sequences, bins, ignored or illegal values, conditioning.

-**Evaluation such number of examples on many models would be tadious -> Manual evaluator using formal methods was created.**
+**Evaluation such number of examples on many models would be tadious -> Automatic evaluator using formal methods was created.**
  - [ ] We want to compare numerous models on large amount of examples.
  - [ ] Every new model would need to be manually reevaluated.
  - [ ] Evaluation must consider possibility to express the same condition using different expression + EXAMPLE.